NickColley/design-of-forms/src/transit-and-mailing-documents/folders-suitable-for-postal-purposes/index.md

 <figure>

-![Flattened folder schematic with measurements for folding into a 'tuck-in' folder.
+![Flattened folder schematic with measurements for folding into a “tuck-in” folder.
 Long length measures 6, 1/2 inches.
 Short length measures 5, 1/2 inches.
 Schematic is landscape.